DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 - [ ] Change sound default in media player to 75%
 - [X] Interviews can not be opened in a new tab
 - [X] Navigation -> must be decided with FF
-- [ ] Have a look at OMEKA data with missingEntryTable.csv
 - [x] Change post layout (info not central)
 - [x] Sort categories differently (chronological)
 - [x] Dropdown content in index.js, styling to dropdown styling sheet